 When it became difficult to get enough licensed T-shirts from a supplier, David bought the rights to the Andy Griffith Show through Viacom to print his own.
 This would eventually lead to acquiring the rights to other iconic TV shows and movies from licensing giants such as Warner Brothers, Universal Studios, 20th Century Fox and others.
 During this growth stage, David’s brothers Greg Brown and Tommy Cost, joined the American Classics team.
 The three of them found ways and invested in ideas to make the company grow.
 A sales rep encouraged them to add wholesaling to their business model.
 Soon after, the brothers started printing T-shirts and merchandise for major retailers such as J.C.
 Penney’s, Kohls and others.
 Today, American Classics, Inc. services retailers spanning North America.
 Retailers such as Urban Outfitters, Gap, Buckle, Old Navy, Kohls and many more, all carry American Classics licensed t-shirts.

-Though neckties were a thing of the past, the brothers relied on the bank ties with Merchants Bank who has grown with them.
+Though neckties were a thing of the past, the brothers relied on the bank ties with Merchants Bank of Alabama, a division of SouthPoint Bank, who has grown with them.
 Merchants, where David has banked for 30 years, made the loans for new equipment and then a building loan for a new facility.
 “Merchants is like family.
 They make the process so easy,” he said.
 “I can make a call on Monday and have the funds I need very quickly.”
 The American Classics staff has grown to 60 employees, including in house artists.
 When American Classics needed Small Business Administrative PPP (Payroll Protection Program) loans to avoid layoffs during the COVID pandemic, he called Merchants.
 When the pandemic shifted so many retailers’ business plans, E Commerce sales began to explode through online E-Tailers such as Amazon.
 David built the business by understanding the appeal of a true classic.
 That’s why he chose the classic local banking model he found at Merchants Bank.